ADHD Study Tips For Learning With Attention-Deficit/Hyperactivity Disorder

 • Use visual cues and organizers to set reminders, schedules, due dates, and goals.
 Color-coding folders may also help by separating and organizing subjects.

-• Use a mind-mapping technique as a tool to make connections between ideas and topics in a visual way.
+• Use a mind-mapping technique as a retrieval practice that can help you make connections between ideas and topics in a visual way.
 Someone using this technique could read the material and then draw a "map" of connecting ideas based on what they learned.
-This technique is thought to help the brain process information in a more organized way.
+This technique is thought to help the ADHD brain process information in a more organized way.

 • Try the Feynman technique, which typically involves explaining what you have just read in simple terms.
 This may ensure that information has been accurately grasped.